-Syllabus: Democratic Landscape Transformation An open online course on landscape democracy and co-creative activation in community partnerships - part of OLA - the Open Landscape Academy Seminar wiki page >>> Seminar Recordings and Slides Mission and goals Democratic Landscape Transformation is a semester-long international online seminar presented by a team of practitioners from universities and NGOs across Europe and the U.S. with presentations, discussions, and multimedia resources from around the world.
-It is one of three components of the Open Landscape Academy, a participatory action research project on landscape democracy.
-The other two parts of OLA are: - Intensive summer onsite workshops that test what you learned in the seminar - Local Living Labs at several European sites where ideas, experiences and methods are tested, assessed, re-interpreted, and documented The question driving the project is how we co-create a model for democratic landscape transformations -- grounded in theory, practices of landscape democracy and participation.
+Mission and goals

+Democratic Landscape Transformation is a semester-long international online seminar presented by a team of practitioners from universities and NGOs across Europe and the U.S. with presentations, discussions, and multimedia resources from around the world.

+It is one of three components of Open Landscape Academy, a participatory action research project on landscape democracy.
+The other two parts of OLA are: Intensive onsite workshops that test what you learned in the seminar and Local Living Labs at several European sites where ideas, experiences and methods are tested, assessed, re-interpreted, and documented

+The question driving the project is how we co-create a model for democratic landscape transformations -- grounded in theory, practices of landscape democracy and participation.
 Landscape democracy is an emergent aspect of our profession at the intersection of landscape and human rights.
 The OLA's biggest goal is to prototype a model that engages academic and local knowledge, professionalism and creativity, giving privilege to the perspectives of the historically underserved communities who have not had access to landscape democracy.
 We seek to think truly globally and apply local solutions.

 The course is open to all but designed for students of the planning professions who want the tools and skills for how to create a more democratic, equitable, just, and sustainable world.

-OLA Partners:
+OLA Partners

-LE:NOTRE Institute, Netherlands University of Bologna, Italy University of Maryland, USA Hochschule für Wirtschaft und Umwelt Nürtingen-Geislingen, Germany (coordinating institution) Weihenstephan-Triesdorf University of Applied Sciences, Germany Kulturaktiv, Hungary Fondazione Flaminia, Italy Commonspace, Greece Hungarian University of Agriculture and Life Sciences (MATE), Hungary Agricultural University of Athens, Greece
+LE:NOTRE Institute, Netherlands

+University of Bologna, Italy

+University of Maryland, USA

+Hochschule für Wirtschaft und Umwelt Nürtingen-Geislingen, Germany (coordinating institution)

+Weihenstephan-Triesdorf University of Applied Sciences, Germany

+Kulturaktiv, Hungary

+Fondazione Flaminia, Italy

+Commonspace, Greece

+Hungarian University of Agriculture and Life Sciences

+Agricultural University of Athens, Greece

+Learn more about our team:

+https://ledwiki.hfwu.de/index.php?title=OLA_Project_Team

+Schedule

-Schedule Our seminar group meets weekly from April 5 to July 5, 2023 at 18 pm CEST.
+Our seminar group meets weekly from April 3 to July 9, 2024 at 18 pm CEST.
 Sessions are 90 minutes long and take place via zoom.
 Participants get introduced to theories and concepts related to democratic landscape transformation and develop their own conceptual understanding in small intercultural teams.
 Most sessions include interactive exercises so that theories and methods can be applied and reflected.
-The semester is divided into separate phases, each led by a different faculty team.
-For those who complete the seminar, the 2023 onsite programme will take place in Ravenna, Italy, from July 24 to August 1, 2023.
+The semester is divided into separate phases, each led by a different and mixed faculty team.

-Overview of course sessions and activities over the summer term.
-The seminar meets weekly at 18 pm on Wednesdays starting on April 5 and ending on July 5, 2023.
-Unit 1: Mapping the terrain Instructors: Dr. Ellen Fetzer, Dr. Deni Ruggeri, Dr. Kristin Faurest This unit will introduce you to some basic concept of democratic landscape transformation, explore different models of democracy and participation, and challenge you to create a map and a manifesto for democratic landscape transformation.
-Pre-seminar assignment: Landscape democracy challenge All participants are invited to share a landscape democracy challenge from their own local context on the seminar's global landscape democracy Padlet map.
+Unit 1: Mapping the terrain

+Instructors: Dr. Ellen Fetzer, Dr. Deni Ruggeri, Dr. Kristin Faurest

+This unit will introduce you to some basic concept of democratic landscape transformation, explore different models of democracy and participation, and challenge you to create a map and a manifesto for democratic landscape transformation.

+Pre-seminar assignment: Landscape democracy challenge

+All participants are invited to share a landscape democracy challenge from their own local context on the seminar's global landscape democracy Padlet map.
 You can share an image, a drawing or a video, localize it on the map, and add a few sentences about which sustainability values and goals are at stake or if there are aspects of spatial justice that you want to address.
-You can find the Padlet map here: Please add your challenge before the seminar starts, Wednesday, April 5, 2023.
+You can find the map here: Please add your challenge before the seminar starts, Wednesday, April 3, 2024.